Latest News and Info

 Medicines Optimisation vs Medicines Management in the UK

-Medicines management focuses on the systems and governance of prescribing, while medicines optimisation is a person-centred approach aimed at improving patient outcomes.
+Medicines management focuses on the systems and governance of prescribing, while medicines optimisation is a person-centred approach aimed at improving patient outcomes and clinical value in primary care.
 In UK primary care, optimisation builds on management processes to ensure medicines deliver measurable clinical value.
 Understanding the difference between medicines management and optimisation is essential for PCNs, ICBs and practice leaders.

 Key Takeaways